stexuq/HeinzFinished/node/web/domain/carts/README.md

 	<li> Remove one book item from the shopping cart (remove the entire book item) </li>
 	<li> Merge two shopping carts (corner cases) </li>
 </p>

+<p> History.js definds the model of the order history.
+Basically, it stores the books that a shopper has purchased in an array. </p>